“Everything you own must be able to fit in one suitcase; then your mind might be free.”

 Why I Often Don’t Pack Light

-I find that I often do not need to follow most of the advice from packing experts because;
+I often do not need to follow most of the advice from packing experts because;

 - I often take tours and cruises, especially for rural travel or when I want to visit many places quickly.
 Most of these tours or cruises include baggage handling.
-I have been on some tour companies like Rick Steves and Intrepid that do require me to carry my bags.
+I have been on some tour companies like Rick Steves and Intrepid that require me to carry my bags.
 If that is the case, I will try to pack like the experts recommend or leave some of my clothes behind if I know we will be returning to the same destination.

 Why Packing More Can Be Better than Packing Too Little

 To limit my suitcase’s weight, I would only pack clothes that I was sure were necessary for whatever appeared to be the primary weather at my destination.
-As a result, I frequently had to buy clothes on the road whenever the weather took an unexpected turn, or I decided to change my travel plans at the last moment.
+As a result, I frequently had to buy clothes on the road whenever the weather took an unexpected turn or I decided to change my travel plans at the last moment.

 Pack the Right Clothes for the Climate

 I usually equally divide my outfits between colder and warmer climates if I travel to parts of the world where it is impossible to predict the weather.
 Areas where you cannot predict weather are usually:

 Areas with highly variable temperatures include most of North America, Europe, East Asia, and the former Soviet Union.
 (This is especially true in spring and fall).

 I also pack the following items in my luggage on almost every trip, even if I go somewhere where they do not seem appropriate for the climate.
 That way, I can always deal with unexpected situations:

 - A bathing suit